saifsafsf/Cowlar-Recruitment-Task/README.md

 # Cowlar-Recruitment-Task
-This repository covers all three tasks assigned in the given document.
+This repository covers all three tasks assigned in the Technical Screening Task for the position of Data Engineer in SAMA Team.

 ### How to Run
 Make sure these softwares are installed in the system: